discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

 You check if the `cooldowns` Collection has the command set in it yet.
 If not, then add it in.
-Next, 3 variables get created:
+Next, three variables get created:

 1. A variable with the current timestamp.
 2. A variable that `.get()`s the Collection for the triggered command.